 Hence, FuelsEurope welcomed the Commission’s Fit for 55 Package as it contains constructive proposals for the decarbonisation of transport, including Maritime, and developing the policy framework necessary for the transition of the fuels industry.

-And as such we support the following principles: shipping is an international business; therefore, EU regulation should preserve the international competitiveness of the sector, and remain coherent with those in place or under development at the IMO level to avoid climate ambition gaps and regulatory overlap between the EU and the rest of the world in this sector.
+As such, we support the following principles: shipping is an international business; therefore, EU regulation should preserve the international competitiveness of the sector, and remain coherent with those in place or under development at the IMO level to avoid climate ambition gaps and regulatory overlap between the EU and the rest of the world in this sector.

 We welcome the well-to-wake (WTW) emissions standard as a suitable measure to drive the development and deployment of sustainable alternative marine fuels.